-Here is the list of the largest French cities which range from most-visited Paris to Mediterranean Nice and German-influenced Strasbourg.
+Here is a list of the largest French cities, which range from most-visited Paris to Mediterranean Nice and German-influenced Strasbourg.
+Learn about the characteristics of each city and the main highlights and attractions of each.

 01 of 10